Planning the next step in your education journey? Here’s everything you need to know about gaining entrance into university.

 - no prior or recent secondary school results (Year 12 or equivalent) or work experience that meet the entry requirements for the course, or

-- no recent TAFE or university results (within the last 7 years) that could be considered for entry, or
+- no recent TAFE or university results (within the last 7 years) that could be considered for entry

 Your scores from the STAT test will be used to determine your selection rank.

 You must also meet any course prerequisites and additional entry requirements to receive an offer to a preferred course.
-Your STAT results may satisfy Maths prerequisites for most courses, except Engineering and Aviation.
-STAT Written test results may satisfy English requirements (except Law, Psychology (Honours), Accounting and Information Systems, Information Technology, Professional and Education courses).
+Your STAT results may satisfy Maths prerequisites for most courses, except Engineering.
+STAT Written test results may satisfy English requirements (except Law, Psychology (Honours), Professional and Education courses).

 Results from your STAT test are valid for two years.